 Give your basil plenty of light for it to grow.
 While basil will do well with less light than some other plants, exposing your basil to 16 hours of light per day will be best for your basil and other iHarvest plants.
 Don’t worry about your electric bills.
 The iHarvest’s full-spectrum lights are highly efficient, and use only 36W of power each.
 It’s really quite amazing considering how much light these grow lights are able to produce.

 Your iHarvest® comes with an EC or PPM tester.
 EC stands for ‘Electrical Conductivity’ and it is a measure of the nutrients in your water solution.
-When growing peppers, you will want to keep your EC range between 1.0 – 1.6 for optimal growth.
+When growing basil, you will want to keep your EC range between 1.0 – 1.6 for optimal growth.
 Basil grows great with other plants that grow well in these EC ranges, such as lettuce, lemon balm, parsley and peas.
 When you increase the nutrients in your iHarvest above 1.6, your basil is likely to continue growing very well.
 It may even taste great to you, but I personally notice that it begins to adopt a mint-like flavor that is less like typical basil.

 Your iHarvest® comes with a pH tester.
 Adjusting your pH allows your plants to absorb the nutrients they need, as efficiently as possible.
 Keep your pH between 5.5-6.8 for optimal growth.